ericPantarotto/react_completeGuide/_notes/notes.md

 ![image info](./17_sc1.png)

-But in this case here for this React application, that's a problem and it will be a problem in many React applications you're building unless you are using some full stack React solution like *Next.js*.
+But in this case here for this React application, that's a problem and it will be a problem in many React applications you're building unless you are using some full stack React solution like *NextJS*.

 Because here the server that's serving this React website on this address is actually a pure development server.
 It's not prepared to handle this form submission.
 We have no code on that server that would deal with that submission.